 Fischer-Tropsch (FT) Synthesis

-Liquid transportation hydrocarbon fuels and various other chemical products can be produced from syngas via a well-known catalytic chemical reaction called Fischer-Tropsch (FT) synthesis, named after the original German inventors, Franz Fischer and Hans Tropsch in the 1920s.
-During World War II, FT synthesis provided the needed liquid hydrocarbon fuels for the German war effort.
-Later, facing isolation during the apartheid era, South Africa turned to FT synthesis from coal gasification to supply significant quantities of its hydrocarbon fuel needs.
+Liquid transportation hydrocarbon fuels and various other chemical products can be produced from syngas via the well-known and established catalytic chemical process called Fischer-Tropsch (F-T) synthesis, named after the original German inventors, Franz Fischer and Hans Tropsch in the 1920s.
+During World War II, F-T synthesis provided the needed liquid hydrocarbon fuels for the German war effort.
+Later, facing isolation during the apartheid era, South Africa turned to F-T synthesis from coal gasification to supply significant quantities of its hydrocarbon fuel and chemical needs.
 Since then, many refinements and adjustments to the technology have been made, including catalyst development and reactor design.
 Depending on the source of the syngas, the technology is often referred to as coal-to-liquids (CTL) and/or gas-to-liquids (GTL).
-Examples of current operating CTL plants include Sasol’s Sasolburg I and II plant, and an example of a GTL FT process is Shell’s plant in Bintulu, Malaysia.
-Several world-class GTL and CTL plants are currently at various stages of engineering and construction in Nigeria, Qatar and China, and most recently in the United States as well with the announcement of front-end engineering and design on Sasol's Lake Charles Gas-to-Liquid (GTL) and Ethane Cracker Complex in Louisiana.
+Examples of current operating CTL plants include Sasol's Sasolburg I and II plant, and an example of a GTL F-T process is Shell's plant in Bintulu, Malaysia.
+Several world-class GTL and CTL plants are currently at various stages of engineering, construction, and production in Nigeria, Qatar and China, and most recently in the United States as well with the announcement of front-end engineering and design on Sasol's Lake Charles Gas-to-Liquid (GTL) and Ethane Cracker Complex in Louisiana.

 The Fischer-Tropsch process is a catalytic chemical reaction in which carbon monoxide (CO) and hydrogen (H2) in the syngas are converted into hydrocarbons of various molecular weights according to the following equation: